jaypalsodha/SpringFramework/README.md

 The ApplicationContext container includes all functionality of the BeanFactorycontainer, so it is generally recommended over BeanFactory.
 BeanFactory can still be used for lightweight applications like mobile devices or applet-based applications where data volume and speed is significant.

+# Spring - Bean Definition
+The objects that are form the backbone of your application and managed by the spring IOC container are called as Beans.
+A beans is an object that is instantiate, assembled and otherwise managed by IOC container.
+These beans are created using configuration metadata that you supply to the spring IOC container.

+Bean definition contains the information called configuration metadata, which is needed for the container to know the following −
+  1. How to create a bean
+  2. Bean's lifecycle details
+  3. Bean's dependencies
+All the above configuration metadata translates into a set of the following properties that make up each bean definition.

+1	class
+  This attribute is mandatory and specifies the bean class to be used to create the bean.

+2	name
+  This attribute specifies the bean identifier uniquely.
+In XMLbased configuration metadata, you use the id and/or name attributes to specify the bean identifier(s).

+3	scope
+  This attribute specifies the scope of the objects created from a particular bean definition and it will be discussed in bean scopes chapter.

+4	constructor-arg
+  This is used to inject the dependencies and will be discussed in subsequent chapters.

+5	properties
+  This is used to inject the dependencies and will be discussed in subsequent chapters.

+6	autowiring mode
+  This is used to inject the dependencies and will be discussed in subsequent chapters.

+7	lazy-initialization mode
+  A lazy-initialized bean tells the IoC container to create a bean instance when it is first requested, rather than at the startup.

+8	initialization method
+  A callback to be called just after all necessary properties on the bean have been set by the container.
+It will be discussed in bean life cycle chapter.

+9	destruction method
+  A callback to be used when the container containing the bean is destroyed.
+It will be discussed in bean life cycle chapter.